Restaurant Used Oil Collection

 What records do I need to keep and for how long

-LA County requires signed collection manifests from a registered hauler retained for three years.
+LA County requires signed collection manifests from a CDFA-licensed IKG transporter kept for every load.
 Keep them on-site or in a cloud folder organized by pickup date.
 An inspector from LA County Environmental Health can request them during a routine visit.

 What is the fine for improper disposal of used cooking oil

-California Health & Safety Code §118945 allows fines up to $10,000 per violation.
-The statute covers disposal in drains, trash, on the ground, or through any channel other than a registered hauler.
+California Health & Safety Code §114197 allows fines up to $10,000 per violation.
+The statute covers disposal in drains, trash, on the ground, or through any channel other than a CDFA-licensed IKG transporter.
 There is no warning-first provision.

 Does proper oil collection actually reduce grease trap pumping costs